 - Please visit the document upload instructions and document types page for more information.

-- Scans of original transcripts from all post-secondary institutions
+- Copies of official transcripts from all post-secondary institutions attended

-- The scanned copy must be of your official transcript, not your student/self-serve copy.
+- Scanned transcript documents must be up-to-date copies of official transcripts, not your unofficial, student/self-serve version.

-- The transcript must also include the institution grading scale.
+- Each transcript must also include the official institution grading scale/grading system explanation.